definitelynotstarlord/SlowHeim/README.md

 ## Performance Warning!
 This modpack has 80+ mods.
 My goal was to add mods that I thought were necessary and that performed optimally as well.
 Still, it is a lot of mods and it does take a hit on performance.
 - Game startup time for me is ~2m48s.
-Your screen may be white and even warning you that Valheim is not responding -- just click to "wait" for the program to respond
+Your screen may be white and even warnyou that Valheim is not responding -- just click to "wait" for the program to respond, it will load!
 - 18-19GB memory utilization with under 5000 total instances
 - 50% utilization on a 4070ti
 - See the troubleshooting section below for additional performance enchancing tips